Skip to main content

 Can I duplicate an existing configuration?

-The API does not have a dedicated duplicate endpoint, but you can retrieve an existing configuration with GET, modify the payload, and send it as a new POST.
-This is the recommended workflow when you want similar configurations for different geographies or company sizes.
+The API doesn’t have a dedicated duplicate endpoint, but you can retrieve an existing configuration with GET, modify the payload, and send it as a new POST.
+That’s the recommended workflow when you want similar configurations for different geographies or company sizes.

 What filters are available for each signal type?

-Each signal type supports a common set of filters (geography, company size, industry) plus type-specific filters (funding round for fundraising, job title for job-changes, keywords for public-tenders).
-The complete filter reference is documented in the API reference guide.
+Each signal type supports a common set of filters (geography, company size, industry) plus type-specific filters (funding_round for fundraising, job_title_keywords for job-changes, keywords for public-tenders).
+The complete filter reference is in the API reference guide.

 How do I delete a configuration I no longer need?